dogecoin/dogecoin/doc/build-unix.md

     ET_DYN

 * Non-executable Stack
-    If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, dogecoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+    If the stack is executable, trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
+By default, Dogecoin should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

-    To verify that the stack is non-executable after compiling use:
+    To verify that the stack is non-executable after compiling, use:
     `scanelf -e ./dogecoin`

     the output should contain:
 	STK/REL/PTL
 	RW- R-- RW-

-    The STK RW- means that the stack is readable and writeable but not executable.
+    The STK RW- means that the stack is readable and writeable, but not executable.

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, dogecoin may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Dogecoin may be compiled in disable-wallet mode with:

     ./configure --disable-wallet